How to learn French numbers effectively

 How to learn French numbers faster

-French is a Romance language, which means it has many similarities with Spanish.
+French is a Romance language, meaning it has many similarities to Spanish.
 This makes learning numbers easier, as there are patterns we can identify.
-However, there are still some unique rules we need to keep in mind.
+However, there are still some unique rules to keep in mind.
+One of the best ways to learn numbers in French is through consistent practice.
+Here are some methods that will help you retain numbers better:

 • Daily repetition: Spend a few minutes each day reviewing numbers.